vdbrink/vdbrink.github.io/zigbee/zigbee_chair_occupancy_sensor.md

 I also use this room when I'm not at my desk, then I don't need all these things powered up.

 Of course, with a regular button you can activate these devices also, but now my "bottom presses the button".

-Also, when I walk away from my desk, it's automatically detected, then my heater goes off, and if I'm after X minutes not returned, everything shuts down.
+Also, when I walk away from my desk, it's automatically detected, then my heater goes off, and if I'm after X minutes not returned, everything shuts down automatically.

 ---
 ## My solution